mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
 QUIC cannot provide similar control information since it does not know about RTP timestamps.
-A QUIC receiver cannot calculate the packet or octet counts since it does not know about lost datagrams.
+A QUIC receiver cannot calculate the packet or octet counts since it does not know about lost DATAGRAMs.
 Thus, sender reports are necessary in RoQ to synchronize streams at the receiver.

 In addition to carrying transmission statistics, RTCP packets can contain